 Elizabeth Clement - Curriculum

-Elizabeth’s nine years as a teacher at Pennyman has been driven by a core philosophy that underpins her role in education: ‘to give every child a future’ and provide every child with the opportunity to develop a ‘love of learning’, to fulfil their potential, achieve academic success in a safe and rich learning environment and be equipped with the tools to grow to be independent, self-sustaining citizens of their community and the wider world.
-As Assistant Head Teacher for Curriculum, she continues to build on a system that she devised that enables flexible mapping of the Cornerstones Curriculum, ensuring a minimum of 100% statutory coverage through rich and stimulating learning provision.
+Elizabeth’s eleven years in education is driven by a core philosophy that underpins her role as a teacher and a leader: to give every child a future and provide every child with the opportunity to develop a love of learning.
+She strives to enable every child to fulfil their potential, achieve their own academic success in a safe and rich learning environment and be equipped with the tools to grow to be an independent, self-sustaining citizen of their community and the wider world.

 Jennifer Duncan - SEND